esraamohammadd/Onlineshops/README.md

 ,customer shows  this products and can put any product that he likes in his shopping cart or remove if he don't like after that . if customer add some products at shopping cart seller show it at order fagment .

+use
+Android
+Java
+Firebase authentication with email and password Firebase storage
+Firebase real time database